Two Acts, Book Musical, Rated PG

 Original Off-Broadway Version

-A beguiling, modern-day fable full of wit, wisdom and the unexpected.
+A beguiling, modern-day fable about a cat and a cockroach is full of wit, wisdom and the unexpected.

 Featuring a book by Joe Darion and comic legend Mel Brooks